omnivore-app/docs.omnivore/docs/integrations/obsidian.md

   * dateHighlighted: The date the highlight was created in your perferrred date format
   * highlightID: The uuid of the highlight
   * color: The color of the highlight, for example `yellow`
+  * positionPercent: The position of the highlight in the article as a percentage
+  * positionAnchorIndex: The position of the highlight in the article as an index/page number

 Default template: